Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 In colder zones, you can plant sunchokes as a perennial.
 They grow best in mild environments like zones 7-11.
 You can look up your plant hardiness zone by zip code on the USDA map here.

-How To Plant Jerusalem Artichokes
+How To Grow Jerusalem Artichokes

 Remember, Jerusalem artichokes are a hardy plant, and they will grow like crazy!
 So make sure to plant them away from other vegetables and plants because otherwise, they can take over.
 Besides, the blooms will look lovely in a bed of their own.